Archive

 When I first saw an ad for the Double Decker Taco, I thought it was a pretty lame idea.
 "Look, we took a Crunchy Taco and put it in a Soft Taco and glued it together with beans!"
 But, curiosity got the better of me and you know?
 It works.

 Okay, so it's not exactly a Crunchy Taco inside a Soft Taco (though I wouldn't be surprised if that was Taco Bell's next menu item), it's a Crunchy Taco wrapped in a flour tortilla with refried beans between the two holding them together; the "cheese" in pizza lingo.
 The beans are the cheese!
-Haha... that's what late night posting gets you.
+Haha... that's what late-night posting gets you.

-You get the crunchy of the shell melded with the softness of the tortilla and the beans matches well with it all.
+You get the crunchy of the shell melded with the softness of the tortilla and the beans match well with it all.
 The tortilla also serves as a safety net for ingredients that escape through the shell.
 For $1.29, it's worth a try at Taco Bell; something the same, but different and totally Taco Bell.

 The Double Decker Taco is also currently available as a $2 Meal Deal with a small bag of Doritos chips and a soft drink.